Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: Preliminaries and Overall Setup

-\begin{itemize} \item \textbf{Beauty}: A dataset of beauty sector from the amazon review data crawled from Amazon \cite{mcauley2015image}, which includes a variety of products such as cosmetics, haircare, skincare, and other beauty-related products.
-This sparse dataset contains valuable real-world purchase behavior and rating information for the beauty sector on Amazon. \item \textbf{Sports}: A dataset of sports sector from the Amazon review data \cite{mcauley2015image}, including sports equipment, outdoor gears, fitness accessories, etc. Sports-ware purchasing dynamics included. \item \textbf{Video}: Video games sector of the Amazon review dataset \cite{mcauley2015image}, containing games for various platforms, gaming consoles, and gaming peripherals.
-Gaming-related purchase information and item metadata included. \item \textbf{Yelp\footnote{https://www.yelp.com/dataset}}: A massive dataset for business review and recommendation, including user preference information for restaurants, cafes, shops, etc. \item \textbf{MovieLens}: A popular benchmark for movie recommendation \cite{harper2015movielens}, common for evaluating collaborative filtering algorithms.
-Here we utilize the widely used ML-1M. \end{itemize} For preprocessing, we follow common practice in~\cite{kang2018self, he2021locker, he2017neural, tang2018personalized, rendle2010factorizing} remove users and items with fewer than 5 interactions.
-We do not use k-core filtering to keep the natural sparsity of datasets~\cite{kang2018self, he2021locker}. we adopt max sequence length of 200 for ML-1M and 50 for Beauty, Sports, Video and Yelp datasets.
-We use the last item in the sequence as the test set, the second to last item for validation, and the rest items for training.
+For preprocessing, we follow common practice in~\cite{kang2018self, he2021locker, he2017neural, tang2018personalized, rendle2010factorizing} that remove users and items with fewer than 5 interactions.
+We do not use k-core filtering to keep the natural sparsity of datasets~\cite{kang2018self, he2021locker}.
+We adopt a max sequence length of 200 for ML-1M and 50 for others.
+We use the last item in the sequence as the test set, the second to last item for validation, and the rest of the items for training.
 Data statistics after preprocessing are in Table~\ref{tab:dataset}.